Birth Injury Lawyer Cleveland, OH

 What are common examples of damages associated with birth injury lawsuits?

-Other medical expenses that compensation can be collected for:
+Other medical expenses that compensation can be collected for chronic physical health issues, chronic mental health issues, surgeries, and future treatments

-Noneconomic damages: These are more difficult to quantify because they pertain to experiences that were endured, such as pain and suffering, humiliation, anguish, or loss of enjoyment of activities.
+Noneconomic damages are more difficult to quantify because they pertain to experiences that were endured, such as pain and suffering, humiliation, anguish, or loss of enjoyment of activities.
+These include pain, emotional anguish, humiliation, reputation damage, loss of enjoyment of activities, and more.

 Cleveland Birth Injury Lawyer Google Review